rob-myers/npc-cli/docs/background.md

 # Background

+Whenever I've tried to create a video game...

+🚧

 Video games lack _interactive depth_.
 - We can dress them in beautiful clothes (like films).
 - We can wrap them in specific interfaces (like sports).
 - We can drive them using narrative and characters (like books).

+🚧

 But there's something missing i.e. a sophisticated model of _Karma_.

 By Karma we mean "actions have consequences".
-More precisely, those actions _enacted by_ or _witnessed by_ the Player.
+More precisely, those actions either made by the Player or somehow known by the Player.
 We do not mean "good actions yield good results" and "bad actions yield bad results".
 We do not mean there is a navigable narrative state machine.
-We do not mean a simulation of glorified clockwork toys.
+We do not mean a large-scale simulation of glorified clockwork toys.
 So, what do we actually mean?

 🚧